Classification of positive solutions to the H\'enon-Sobolev critical systems: Introduction

-We shall proof the following three qualitative results: \begin{theorem}[Radial symmetry] Assume $a\geq 0$.
-Let $(u,v)\in D_a^{1,2}(\R^n)\times D_a^{1,2}(\R^n)$ be a positive solution to the system \eqref{sys1}, then $(u,v)$ are radially symmetric about the origin (if $b=0$, then up to a translation). \end{theorem}
+We will prove the following three qualitative results: \begin{theorem}[Radial symmetry] Assume $a\geq 0$.
+Let $(u,v)\in D_a^{1,2}(\R^n)\times D_a^{1,2}(\R^n)$ be a positive solution to the system \eqref{sys1}.
+Then the functions $u$ and $v$ are radially symmetric about the origin (up to a translation if $a=b=0$). \end{theorem}

 \begin{theorem}[Asymptotic behavior] Assume $a\geq 0$.
-Let $(u,v)\in D_a^{1,2}(\R^n)\times D_a^{1,2}(\R^n)$ be a positive solution to the system \eqref{sys1}, then there exist positive constants $u_0,v_0,u_\infty,v_\infty$ such that (if $b=0$, then up to a translation)
+Let $(u,v)\in D_a^{1,2}(\R^n)\times D_a^{1,2}(\R^n)$ be a positive solution to the system \eqref{sys1}.
+Then there exist positive constants $u_0,v_0,u_\infty,v_\infty$ such that (if $a=b=0$, then up to a translation)

 and

 \end{theorem}